kyushas/Games-Collection-Tracker---Data-Structures-Project/README.md

 # Games-Collection-Tracker---Data-Structures-Project
 Simple videogames colleciton tracker that I made for my Data Structure &amp; Algorithms course in university using Python.

-Since this was an university project I don't really plan to go back to it to make changes or anything.
+Since this was a university project I don't really plan to go back to it to make changes or anything.
 The main focus of it was to practice the implementation of different data structures.

 >
 > ## Features